eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

 vare
   vie ke zai kagvin
 ```
-Or a pair with a left identifier
+Or a pair with an identifier on the left
 ```
   fia ma
     vi ke sea kin zai kagvin
 ```
-And as right part a set of pairs with left parts (keys) being symbols
+And on the right a set of entries (defined as pairs), of which each has a key on
+the left
 ```
     fi ke seo kin tcei sea kin ma
 ```